LLC Cost in Texas | How Much Does It Cost to Start an LLC

 Franchise Tax or Annual LLC Tax

-Some states require LLCs to pay an annual franchise or LLC tax, separate from the Annual report filing fee.
+Some states require LLCs to pay an annual franchise or LLC tax, separate from the Annual Report filing fee.
 Franchise tax, or annual tax, is a fee imposed by Texas on businesses, including LLCs and Texas Corporations, for the privilege of operating within their jurisdiction.
 This tax is separate from income taxes and is usually based on factors such as the company’s net worth, assets, capital, or a fixed dollar amount, depending on the Texas’s specific tax regulations.

 Texas LLC Taxes To Be Paid